Andal, Paschim Bardhaman: Location

 Andal is located at 23.60°N 87.20°E. It has an average elevation of 76 metres (249 feet).
 This area lies between the Damodar River and the Ajay River.

 Singaran, a small stream about 35 km long has its origin near Ikra in the Jamuria area, flows past Topsi and Andal and joins the Damodar near Waria.

 Urbanisation

 According to the 2011 census, 79.22% of the population of the Durgapur subdivision was urban and 20.78% was rural.
 The Durgapur subdivision has 1 municipal corporation at Durgapur and 38 (+1 partly) census towns (partly presented in the map alongside; all places marked on the map are linked in the full-screen map).

-Andal, a part of Andal (gram), Dignala, Palashban and Baska lying south of National Highway 19 (old numbering NH 2)/ Grand Trunk Road form a cluster of census towns.
+Andal, a part of Andal (gram), Dignala, Sankra, Palashban and Baska lying south of National Highway 19 (old numbering NH 2)/ Grand Trunk Road form a cluster of census towns.
 This cluster is linked to a cluster of census towns located north of NH 19.